SSrustworthy/DLRML-docs/docs/explore/DCA/Cars Land/Luigi_s_Rollickin_Roadsters.md

 # Luigi's Rollickin' Roadsters

-## Description

 **Land(s)**: Cars Land

 **Loop Total Length**: N/A

 A tracklist based on the Disneyland News press release: [https://web.archive.org/web/20180625041327/http://disneylandnews.com/2016/02/25/luigis-rollickin-roadsters-at-cars-land/](https://web.archive.org/web/20180625041327/http://disneylandnews.com/2016/02/25/luigis-rollickin-roadsters-at-cars-land/)  The songs only play when the cars are in motion.

 ## Tracklist